 Ask Questions and Address Concerns

 A wellness examination is also your chance to have us address your questions or concerns about your pet.
-We welcome your questions.
+We welcome your questions at our Reno animal hospital.
 No question is too small or too silly, and it is our pleasure to address your concerns.
 We strive to help you understand your pet’s health considerations, and we encourage you to be involved in decisions regarding your pet’s health care.

 Finally, wellness examinations help us to establish a relationship with you and your pet.
 We encourage you to use wellness examinations to take an active role in your pet’s Reno vet care.